 (above/middle) Details of the XIIth century mosaic above the portico; (below-left to right) St. Agatha, St. Cecilia and Pope St. Lucius I, whose relics are buried in the church

-The association of St. Cecilia with music is due to a sentence in Passio Sanctae Ceciliae, a Vth century account of her life: in describing her wedding with Valerian, the text said: cantantibus organis, Caecilia in corde suo soli Domino decantabat (while the organs were singing, only Cecilia in her heart was praising the Lord).
+The association of St. Cecilia with music is due to a sentence in Passio Sanctae Ceciliae, a Vth century account of her life: in describing her wedding with Valerian, the text said: Cantantibus organis, Caecilia virgo in corde suo soli Domino decantabat (As the instruments were playing, the virgin Cecilia sang to the Lord in her heart).
 In the XVIth century, when the passage was adapted for use as an antiphon for Vespers and Lauds on Cecilia's Day the words in corde suo (in her heart) were dropped.
 This is the most likely explanation of why Cecilia became the patron saint of music and an organ became her symbol (the image used as background for this page shows it in the decoration of the church).
+Further studies on the text suggest that the original might have been Candentibus organis meaning: As the instruments (of torture) were being heated, a reference to Cecilia's martyrdom.

 Detail from "Rest on the Flight to Egypt" by Michelangelo Merisi da Caravaggio - 1596 (Galleria Doria Pamphilj).
 The painting shows the importance of music in Rome at the end of the XVIth century